tobealive/docs/docs/concepts/orm.md

 # ORM

-V has a built-in ORM (object-relational mapping) which supports SQLite, MySQL and Postgres.
+V has a built-in ORM (object-relational mapping) which supports SQLite, MySQL, and Postgres.

 V's ORM provides a number of benefits: